 Each dog is an individual and their diet should represent that.
 There is no one size fits all diet for dogs and what works for one dog will not always work for another.
 Dogs within the same family or even same breed may need different nutritional requirements and have different allergies.

-Traditional dog treats from the store where making my puppy gassy, and being able to substitute these healthy treats for my puppy is perfect.
+Traditional dog treats from the store were making my puppy gassy, and being able to substitute these healthy treats for my puppy is perfect.
 I believe she is lactose intolerant, yes dogs can have this issue too.
 Actually all of the dogs I've ever owned could not handle dairy products, and is the main reason I did some research to find the best foods I could feed her.
-I love being able to give her good quality foods that have great health benefits for her teeth, and additional fiber from her treats and best of all, no gas.
+I love being able to give her good quality foods that have great health benefits for her teeth, additional fiber, and best of all, give her no gas.

-- Pork Products: It is still widely debated about whether or not pork and all by products are harmful or okay for your dog, however as a general rule pork is okay.
+- Pork Products: It is still widely debated about whether or not pork and all by products are harmful or okay for your dog, however in my experience as a general rule pork is okay.
 It is best to avoid or limit the highly fatty pork products such as bacon or loins as these products can cause gastrointestinal problems.
 Lean cuts of pork such as the tenderloin are fine served raw or cooked as long as they are handled properly, cooked without spices, and given in moderation.

 - Fish: Salmon in particular is a great source of protein and Omega 3's.
 Salmon needs to be cooked before serving as it contains many harmful parasites when served raw.
 Other fish that can be served to dogs include: trout, pike, walleye, flounder, and arctic char.
 Be sure to remove all bones and do not season the fish when feeding to your dog.
 Tuna in small amounts can be okay, but I advise closely monitoring your dog's tuna intake as tuna is high in mercury and should not be eaten often.
 Canned tuna is generally worse than fresh caught, but with so many other great fish options, I prefer to stay away from tuna completely.

 - Peanut Butter and Nuts: Peanut butter and peanuts in general are a great source of protein for your dog.
-Peanut butter makes a great treat spread on fruits or chew toys.
-Like humans dogs can be allergic to peanut butter so it is important to watch your dog after feeding them peanut butter to make sure they are not having any adverse reactions.
+Peanut butter makes a delicious snack spread on fruits or chew toys.
+Like humans, dogs can be allergic to peanut butter or peanut products, so it is important to watch your dog after feeding them any form of peanuts to make sure they are not having any adverse reactions.

 Roasted or cooked cashews are also good on occasion, be sure to buy the unsalted kind.
 Cashews are a fatty nut and should be given in moderation, as large portions can cause issues for your dog's stomach.
 Like cashews, almonds and pistachios are highly fatty and should not be given to your dog in large amounts.
 A piece here or there will be okay, but they should not be given every day and not in handful size portions.

-* It is important to note that not all nuts are good for your dog.
-Macadamia nuts, pecans, and walnuts are extremely toxic to dogs and should be avoided.
+WARNING: Not all nuts are good for your dog.
+Macadamia nuts, pecans, and walnuts are extremely toxic to dogs and should never be given to them.